mcellteam/mcell/libmcell/documentation/generated/constants.rst

 * | **STATE_UNSET**: str = STATE_UNSET
 * | **STATE_UNSET_INT**: int = -1
 * | **BOND_UNBOUND**: int = -1
-  | Represents cases when a component must not be bound in a pattern
+  | Represents cases when a component must not be bound in a pattern.

 * | **BOND_BOUND**: int = -2
   | Represents bond type !+ in a pattern